 With a very unique take on the MMO genre, Guild Wars 2 is a great entry into the series.
 The music and especially the environments are extremely well done and suck the player into the vast world.
 There are a few technical bumps along the road, which will hopefully be fixed in later patches or updates.
 However, if you can overlook a few minor launch glitches, the game is worth every penny.
 If you find that you have time to add an MMO to your life, I suggest picking up Guild Wars 2… it was definitely worth the wait.

-Now, the undead legions of the deathless dragon Zhaitan surge across the land, hungry for the destruction of the free races of Tyria: the Charr, a ferocious race of feline warriors; the Asura, magical inventors of small size and great intellect; the Norn, towering shapeshifters from the frigid north; the Sylvari, a mysterious race of mystical plant folk; and the Humans, an embattled but resilient people.
+The all-powerful beasts stirred from their millennial sleep under earth and sea.
+With their magical breath the dragons spread destruction and created legions of twisted slaves.
+A deathless dragon named Zhaitan raised the sunken nation of Orr, triggering earthquakes and tidal waves that destroyed entire cities across the Sea of Sorrows.
+Zhaitan's undead armies surged from the sea, hungry for the destruction of the five races of Tyria: the charr, a ferocious race of feline warriors; the asura, magical inventors of small size and great intellect; the norn, towering shapeshifters from the frigid northern lands; the sylvari, a mysterious young race of visionary plant folk; and the humans, an embattled but resilient people.